New Mexico First-Time Home Buying Assistance Programs & Grants for 2023

 4 New Mexico Programs for First-Time Homebuyers

 The New Mexico Mortgage Finance Authority, also known as the MFA, administers several types of home loans through its FirstHOME Program.
 The agency also offers a down payment assistance program.
-Here are the details.
+Here are the details..

 1. MFA FirstHOME Loan

-This program for first-time buyers offers an FHA, VA, USDA, or housing finance agency preferred conventional loan.
+The MFA FirstHOME Loan program for first-time buyers offers an FHA, VA, USDA, or housing finance agency preferred conventional loan.
 It can be paired with New Mexico’s down payment assistance program.

 There are household income and purchase price limits unless the buyer is planning to purchase a home in a targeted area.
 Residences that may be financed include single-family detached homes, townhomes, condominiums, homes in planned unit developments, and manufactured homes that are at least doublewide and attached to a permanent foundation.

-2. MFA NextHOME Loan
+2. MFA FirstDown and FirstDown Plus Loan

-The HomeNOW down payment/closing cost assistance program offers a second mortgage with 0% interest and no payments and may be forgiven in 10 years for borrowers who still own and occupy their houses.
-This program is available to buyers who earn less than 80% of the area median income, have a credit score of 620, and have a FirstHOME mortgage.
+This program is available to buyers who earn less than 80% of the area median income, have a credit score of 620, and have a FirstHome mortgage.
 Purchase price limits also apply.

 Recommended: Understanding the Different Types of Mortgage Loans